-Read on to learn about the security capabilities (or lack thereof) of short message service (SMS or text) messaging, the threats that are out there, and what you can do to better protect your messages from malicious eyes.
+Read on to learn about the security capabilities (or lack thereof) of short message service (SMS) aka text messages, the threats out there, and how to better protect your messages from malicious eyes.

 What Are the Security Issues With Text Messaging?